jsiegenthaler/sendmailx/README.md

 ## Setting a TOTP (Time-limited One Time Passcode)
 The TOTP is generated using the current datetime and a secret PIN code. the TOTP is valid only for a short period of time, defined in validityPeriod (seconds) in the config.json.

-### seedFormatString
+### dateFormatString
-The seedFormatString (in config.json) is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
-This number is then used to in the TOTP code generation.
+The dateFormatString (in config.json) is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
+This number is then used in the TOTP code generation.

 Example:
-For a date ot 27.09.2025 13:29:30, a seedFormatString of yyyyMMddhhmmss produces a 14 digit number of 20250927132930.
+For a date ot 27.09.2025 13:29:30, a dateFormatString of yyyyMMddhhmmss produces a 14 digit number of 20250927132930.
-As can be seen in the example, the seed number of 20250927132730 can be readily identified as a date and time.
+As can be seen in the example, the number of 20250927132730 can be readily identified as a date and time.
-To make identification of the seed harder, it is recommended to set the seedFormatString to a combination that does not folllow the normal date time sequence.
+To make identification of the date and time more dificult, it is recommended to set the dateFormatString to a combination that does not folllow the normal date time sequence.

 Examples:
 * Normal datetime sequence: yyyyMMddhhmmss = 20250927132930 (do not use, easily guessable)
 * Example datetime sequence 1: ssddqqyymmMMHH = 30270325290913
-* Example datetime sequence 2: mmHHMMssyydd = 291309302527
+* Example datetime sequence 2: mHHMMssyydd = 291309302527
-* Example datetime sequence 3: emqHsMyyd = 72931330292527
+* Example datetime sequence 3: mhsyyddM = 29133025279

 Notes